khoih-prog/Blynk_WM/README.md

 1. Permit EEPROM size and location configurable to avoid conflict with others.
 2. More flexible to configure reconnection timeout.
 3. For fresh config data, don't need to wait for connecting timeout before entering config portal.
+4. If the config data not entered completely (SSID, password, Server and Blynk token), entering config portal
+5. Correct the operation of BUILTIN_LED

 ## Hello World
 Please take a look at examples, as well.